DevMaryan/MyBlog/README.md

 # <h3>MyBlog built based on N-Tier Architecture with fully functional CRUD operations, as well authentication.
-When the User is logged in, he can use CUD operations otherwise he can only read articles.
-MyBlog has Sign In, Sign Up form.</h3>
+When the User is logged in, he can use CUD operations otherwise he can only read articles, as well there is a dashboard where the User can manage his articles.
+MyBlog has Sign In,as well Sign Up form. </h3>

 <img src="https://i.ibb.co/K5dh94M/blog2.png" alt="blog2" border="0">
 <img src="https://i.ibb.co/Gnx7q9K/blog3.png" alt="blog3" border="0">